xebialabs-community/xlr-rtcjazz-ccm-plugin/README.md

 # Overview #

+**NOTE: This plugin is not fully tested and likely does not work.
+It is intended as a starting point for an upcoming customer implementation engagement.**

 This plugin provides the ability to manipulate work items in IBM RTC-CCM.

 See the **XL Release Reference Manual** for background information on XL Release and plugin concepts.